 What Are Gross Motor Skills?

-These movements use your child’s entire body and allow them to do many different physical activities like running, jumping, and bending over.
+These movements use your child’s entire body and allow them to do many different physical activities like walking, running, jumping, and bending over.

 What Is A Gross Motor Skills Developmental Delay?